Gurun railway station

 The Gurun railway station is a Malaysian railway station located at and named after the town of Gurun, Kedah.
-KTM ETS trains serve this station.
-Gurun was also the northern terminus of the KTM Komuter Northern Sector before it was moved to Padang Besar in July 2016.
+Both KTM ETS and KTM Komuter Northern Sector trains serve this station.
+Gurun was the northern terminus of the Komuter service before it was extended north to in July 2016.

 The new Gurun railway station was built as part of the Ipoh–Padang Besar Electrification and double-tracking Project and was reopened on 11 June 2014.
 The new station replaces and old wooden one which was demolished.